pepkit/looper/docs/pipestat.md

 Now the value for the pipestat namespace will be sourced from `Project.custom_attribute` rather than `Project.name`.

-Natuarally, this configuration procedure can be applied to other pipestat options.
+Naturally, this configuration procedure can be applied to other pipestat options.
 The only exception is pipestat results schema, which is never specified here, since it's sourced from the `output_schema` attribute of the pipeline interface.

 ```yaml
 looper: